Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 1. Virus scan the XPSYNC zip (really, you should be in this habit)

-2. Unzip the XPSync zip into the game installation location
+2. Unzip the XPSync zip
+   Put the xpsync folder from the zip into your game folder (same level as "override") (If on Windows: Virus scan and then put the setup-xpsync.exe in your game folder as well.)

 3a.
 Windows: run setup-xpsync.exe (ie. <your game path>\setup-xpsync.exe
 3b Linux: Install weidu for linux (from weidu.org)